-I have always been an open person.
+I live my life with an open mind and being unbiased.
 Ask me a question and you will get an honest answer.
 I am a feminist who chooses to stay unbranded but will instil the spirit of feminism in my daughter.
 Every parent and child is different and your parenting style will depend on who you are as a person, your experience with your own parents and the world and your child’s temperament.

 I am the person described below – someone who takes risks in order to experience, to learn the lessons this lifetime is meant to teach her because she believes in the universe and trusts the mankind.